Lili Iskandar: HB Køge

 On 9 July 2021, Iskandar joined HB Køge ahead of the 2021–22 Danish Women's League on a one-year contract.

 Etihad

 On 3 July 2022, Iskandar moved to Jordan Women's Pro League club Etihad.
 She cited reuniting with former Lebanon national team coach Wael Gharzeddine as the main reason for joining the club.
-Iskandar scored her first goal on 17 July, helping Etihad beat Al-Nasr 3–0 in the league.
+Iskandar scored her first goal on 17 July, helping Etihad beat Al-Nasser 3–0 in the league.
 She finished the 2022 season with five goals in 12 games, helping her side finish runners-up in the league and the cup.

 On 2 September 2023, Iskandar led Ettihad to win the 2023 Jordanian-Saudi Women's Clubs Championship as top scorer with four goals.
 She finished the 2023 season as the league's top scorer with 14 goals in 12 games, helping Etihad win their first league title.

 Al-Ittihad

 In October 2023, Iskandar joined Al-Ittihad during the 2023–24 Saudi Women's Premier League on loan until the end of the season.
 She finished the season with seven goals and one assist in 17 games in all competitions.
 In July 2024, Al-Ittihad signed her on a permanent contract for one year.
 Iskandar left the club at the end of the 2024–25 season; she played 31 games over two seasons in the Saudi Women's Premier League, scoring 10 goals in the process.